headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 ![Plugin Preferences](./img/7.1.Plugin.Preferences.png)

-#### Run against AEM Server
+#### Run against AEM / Sling Server

 **Attention**: in order to work on a Server Configuration you need to have one selected and this one is then use to connect to.
 Beside the Debug Connection which is established a physical socket connection all actions are executed against the current selected configuration aka server on a temporary connection.
-That said in order to prevent deployment to different servers if there is a connection to a  server then you can only work against this server.
-You need to **stop that connection** in order to work with another server.
-This is similar to the concept of TCP vs UDP.
-One creates a session whereas the other are stateless connections for the time of the operation.
-Starting the connection is Run Mode is just making sure that for the time the Run Mode is established any work will be done against that connection.
+That said in order to prevent accidental deployment to different servers if there is a connection to a  server then you can only work against this server.
+You have to **stop that connection** in order to work with another server.
+Starting the connection is Run Mode is just making sure that for the time the Run Mode is established any work will be done against that and only that server.

 **Note**: Selecting the Server Configuration or the Module is the same in this context.